|

 bearable.

-Rainy Season: The long rains are from March to
+Rainy Season: The long rains are from March

-November.
-Sometimes they are longer or shorter
+during November.
+Sometimes they are longer or

-or absent altogether.
+shorter or absent altogether.

 Dry Season: June to September is usually dry